ReSharper provides a set of features that help you work with color definitions in your code.

 Whenever you see a highlighted color definition, you can change it using the dedicated visual editor.

-To change a color definition
+Change a color definition

 Place the caret at a highlighted color definition.